supergnaw/Bash-Cache/README.md

 # centbash
 A small collection of bash scripts for setting up configuration of CentOS servers.
+Best when ran under root on fresh install.

 ## Install
 ```sh